dreamer2908/Python-CRC32-Forcer/README.md

 3. Append them at the end of the file.
 4. Read the file and calculate the final checksum and show the result.

 The function for step 2 were adapted from the C code in `Listing 6: Implementation of data adjustment at the end for a chosen CRC` (page 20).
+It runs at 40000 ops on my Core i3-3240 so step 2 shouldn't take more than 0.000025 seconds on newer PCs.

 Most video, audio, and archive formats (mkv, mp4, avi, mp3, aac, wav, zip, rar, 7z, etc.) should have no problem with some unknown data at the end of files.
+So don't worry, it won't ruin your files.

 ### Requirements ###

 - Python 2.7+ or 3.3+
 - A terminal

+Tested on Linux Mint 19 32-bit XFCE edition with Python 2.7.15rc1 & Python 3.7.6, and Windows 10 Pro version 1809 with Python 3.7.0.

 ### Usage ###